Router Planes are essential for any work that requires precise depth cuts, such as mortises, tenons, hinge gains, inlay, door locks, and the like.

-Our Large Router Planes are loosely based on the Stanley No. 71 and feature an improved Brass depth stop and Stainless Steel blade adjuster for precise control of cutting depth.
+Loosely based on the Stanley No. 71, our Large Router Planes feature an improved Brass depth stop and Stainless Steel blade adjuster for precise control of cutting depth.
 The included fence can be mounted on either side of the blade and flipped around for straight or curved cuts.

-The open throat design offers more visibility in front of the tool.
-The closed throat design is ideal for working on the edges of boards or cleaning out the end of a stopped groove in a rail or stile.
-Patent pending.
+We make both Open and Closed throat versions of our Large Router Planes.
+The Open Throat design offers more visibility in front of the tool, which is especially useful for inlay work.
+The Closed Throat design gives more support in front of the blade, making it ideal for working on the edges of boards or cleaning out the end of a stopped groove in a rail or stile.

 Our router planes are loosely based on Stanley models, but many revisions of router planes have been made over the years.
 All derive from the traditional, wood-bodied routers often referred to as the old woman’s tooth.

 The blade comes ready to use.
 Slight additional honing will increase performance.

 First, hone the bottom of the blade.
 Make several passes along a waterstone until a slight burr is formed along the cutting edge.

 Then flip the blade over and make a few light passes along the beveled face to remove the burr.